formats back

 “Zootopia”

-Zoos today are trying to shift their focus from keeping customers happy to now keeping the animals happy – just look at central Denmark’s Givskud Zoo and their new cage-free revamp.
+Zoos today are trying to shift their focus from keeping customers happy to now keeping the animals happy – just look at Costa Rica, which recently closed all of its state-run zoos and transported the animals to wildlife centers or to central Denmark’s Givskud Zoo and their new cage-free revamp.
 They are teaming up with zoo architects in an attempt to change the way classic displays encage the animals, to give the animals a more natural habitat.
 Cities like Denmark, Paris and Detroit, among many others, are paving the way to these new, modern zoos that expand enclosures and create “natural” habitats that encourage appropriate social animal behavior, or, in other words, that put the animals’ well-being first.
 The zoo as we know it will be a thing of the past.

 The Bottom Line: Today, zoos have become both a place for research and leaders in helping animals get off the extinction list.
 On the other hand, animals can suffer from severe psychological disorders due to being held captive.
 Should zoos be praised or shut down?
 Where do you stand on this issue?